MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that you want to record maintenance for, and then choose the **Maintenance Registration** action.
-3. In the **Maintenance Registration** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. On the **Maintenance Registration** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## To post maintenance costs from a fixed asset G/L journal
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Book List**, and then choose the related link.
 2. Select the depreciation book that is assigned to the fixed asset, and then choose the **Edit** action.
-3. In the **Depreciation Book Card** page, make sure the **Maintenance** check box is not selected.
+3. On the **Depreciation Book Card** page, make sure the **Maintenance** check box is not selected.
 This ensures that maintenance costs are not posted to the general ledger.
 4. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
 5. Create an initial journal line and fill in the fields as necessary.
 6. In the **FA Posting Type** field, select **Maintenance**.
 7. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for maintenance posting.

     > [!NOTE]
-    >   Step 7 only works if you have set up the following: In the **FA Posting Group Card** page for the posting group of the fixed asset, the **Maintenance Account** field contains the general ledger debit account and the **Maintenance Bal.
+    >   Step 7 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Maintenance Account** field contains the general ledger debit account and the **Maintenance Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
 For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 8. Choose the **Post** action.

 ## To follow up on fixed assets service visits